nauam/Courses/docs/manual/08-activity.md

 # Activity

-Execution history for commands and Jobs is stored by the QW Control server.
+Execution history for commands and Jobs is stored by the Rundeck server.
 Execution history can be filtered and viewed inside the "Activity" page.

 ![Activity page](~@assets/img/fig0211.png)